secretflow/spu/docs/development/design_workflow.rst

     Note right of Driver: all output and captured data are in engines' symbol table.

-- **step 1-2**, driver ask Engine-0 to run the compiled program, note, the input data is feed at this time.
+- **step 1-2**, driver asks Engine-0 to run the compiled program, note, the input data is feed at this time.
-- **step 3-4, 5-6** driver ask Engine-1 & 2 to do the same thing.
+- **step 3-4, 5-6** driver asks Engine-1 & 2 to do the same thing.

 Data outfeed